Last updated 25 October 2023

 What is the best way to prepare for the Oral Rounds of the Competition?

 Most teams prepare for their Oral Rounds by holding practice rounds where one team member presents his or her oral pleadings while the other team member(s) serve as Judges.
 Some teams also invite professors and legal practitioners to attend their practice rounds as guest Judges.
 Many teams watch videos from the World Championship Round of past International Rounds.
 These videos allow students to observe the general procedure and set-up of the mooting process, the types of questions asked by judges, and the speaking style of past winners.
-For an example of what mooting looks like in action, please see video clips from previous years Final Rounds on ILSA’s YouTube Channel.
-If you are interested in purchasing Final Round DVDs, please visit the ILSA Store or our Vimeo.
+For an example of what mooting looks like in action, please see video of previous years’ Final Rounds on ILSA’s YouTube Channel.

 How and when do Jessup Teams get passwords to research databases such as Jus Mundi, Oxford University Press, LexisNexis, and HeinOnline?